studioj/wait_for_it/README.md

 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=studioj_wait_for_it&metric=bugs)](https://sonarcloud.io/dashboard?id=studioj_wait_for_it)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=studioj_wait_for_it&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=studioj_wait_for_it)

-a python package which waits for a certain result to be there
+This is a library for letting your python code wait for a certain action to complete